AdarshChandra42/ecom-notifications/README.md

 A microservices-based notification system for e-commerce platforms, enabling targeted and personalized notifications to users based on their preferences, behavior, and recommendations.

-Project meant as a submission to the assignment task for Backend Intern Role at Pratilipi

 ## 📋 Table of Contents

 - [System Overview](#-system-overview)